mister-blanket/javascript-reference/README.md

 nestedFunction.apply(cat) like Apply, but takes multiple arguments, separated by commas.

 ### bind()
 Like call, but doesn't invoke function.
+Allows you to easily set which specific object will be bound to this when a function or method is invoked.

 ## currying
 A way of splitting function parameters into nested functions, where you only need to pass some variables to each.
 Helps reduce repetition and encourages you to understand which variables are most likely to change.
 Works well for creating function factories.